1. Introduction

 A Sheet represents 1 file (or display output, such as the “Find Results” display resulting from a Find-in-Files operation), each having a Tab at the top and a display/editing area below it.

-Sheets come in one of 3 types:
+Sheets come in 3 types:

 • Text